fybrik/airbyte-module/fybrik/README_Chaining.md

-# Accessing a Dataset by a Fybrik Application
+# Accessing a Dataset by a Fybrik Application, Through FybrikModule Chaining

 In this page, we explain how to recreate a use case where the governance policies mandate that some of the dataset columns must be redacted.
 The airbyte module currently has no data-transformation capabilities.